imorente/accessible_spa_examples/README.md

 Generally, a page refresh is announced to the user by some aubible "loading" cue, the new page title, and often a spoken loading progress indicator.

-##A Solution
+## A Solution

 One solution is to emulate a page refresh by announcing when a view/page loaded

-##Frameworks
+## Frameworks

 The following framework examples are covered:

 - React (0.14) - based on <a href="https://github.com/reactjs/react-router-tutorial" target="gh">react's react-router-tutorial</a>
 - Angular 2 - based on the <a href="https://github.com/mgechev/angular2-seed" target="gh">angular2-seed project</a>
-- Ember (2.4) - based on <a href="https://github.com:zoltan-nz/library-app.git">zoltan-nz's library-app</a>
+- Ember (2.4) - based on <a href="https://github.com/zoltan-nz/library-app" target="gh">zoltan-nz's library-app project</a>

-Each project folder contains a Readme.md with instructions for installing and running each project.
+Each framework folder contains a Readme.md with instructions for installing and running each project.

+### Overview

 Each of these frameworks provides lifecycle event hooks that allow us to determine when the view update is complete.

-###Overview

-Every worthwhile SPA framework has an event lifecycle and hooks that you can utilize.
+The goal is to call our `annaounce_view_loaded()` helper method after the view is rendered in the page.

 ### React